-Traditional lending institutions such as banks and credit unions, including SBA lenders, typically offer secured loans.
-Equipment financing companies do as well, in the sense that your loan is secured by the equipment you’re paying off.
+Traditional lending institutions such as banks and credit unions, including SBA loans and lenders, typically offer secured loans.
+Equipment loans offered by vendors and equipment financing companies count as well since your loan is secured by the equipment you’re paying off.

 What Is An Unsecured Loan?

-- They’re easier to get—you can qualify even if you don’t have any compelling business assets.
+- Unsecured loans are easier to get — you can qualify even if you don’t have any compelling business assets.

-- You won’t bear any personal responsibility if you default—provided that your business is structured as an LLC and provided that the loan doesn’t require a personal guarantee (though most unsecured loans do, indeed, require a personal guarantee).
+- If you are an LLC and the loan doesn’t require a personal guarantee, you have a bit more financial protection (though most unsecured loans do require a personal guarantee).